-- use running, jumping, throwing and catching in isolation and in combination. - play competitive games, modified where appropriate [for example, badminton, basketball, cricket, football, hockey, netball, rounders and tennis], and apply basic principles suitable for attacking and defending. - develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]. - perform dances using a range of movement patterns. - take part in outdoor and adventurous activity challenges both individually and within a team. - compare their performances with previous ones and demonstrate improvement to achieve their personal best.
+- use running, jumping, throwing and catching in isolation and in combination. - play competitive games, modified where appropriate and apply basic principles suitable for attacking and defending. - develop flexibility, strength, technique, control and balance [for example, through athletics and gymnastics]. - perform dances using a range of movement patterns. - take part in outdoor and adventurous activity challenges both individually and within a team. - compare their performances with previous ones and demonstrate improvement to achieve their personal best.